webuimaker/chetan/content/case-studies/ivf/index.en.md

 ---
 #----------casestudy page----------#
-title: "In vitro fertilisation (IVF) or Intra-cytoplasmic sperm injection (ICSI)?
-Which is better option"
+title: "In vitro fertilisation (IVF) or Intra-cytoplasmic sperm injection (ICSI) : Which is better?"
 smallTitle: "IVF or ICSI : Which is better?"
 subHeader: "Modified Poisson regression (Poisson regression with a robust standard errors)" image : images/casestudies/ivf-icsi.svg